-As a painter, I am also interested in how the transparency of the glass windows, along with reflections and shadows create optical tension.
-The repetition of railings, windows, and balconies painted with a kaleidoscope of colors shows various dwellings that set up a constant visual rhythm.
+As a painter, I am interested in how transparency, water reflections, glass windows, along with shadows creates optical tension.
+This repetition of railings, windows, and balconies painted with a kaleidoscope of colors shows various dwellings that set up a constant visual rhythm.
 In my paintings the illusion of volumetric space is counter-point to the flat physical surface of the canvas.
 This architecture has allowed me, as a painter, to locate beauty in the modern world.